network-plane/shareplane/README.md

-# shs - Simple HTTP Server
+# shareplane - Simple HTTP Server

 A lightweight HTTP server written in Go for serving files and directories over HTTP.
 Perfect for quick file sharing.